 Cruises and teens.
 Many thoughts may be running through your mind right now, but rest assured: it’s a winning combination.
 There are teen clubs to unleash them in, adventure activities to wear them out on and space aplenty so they feel relatively independent (and you do too).

-The Carnival Spirit and the Carnival Legend are a veritable teen dream.
+The Carnival Spirit and the Carnival Splendour are a veritable teen dream.
 With the biggest at-sea waterpark in Australia (Carnival Spirit), teen-only excursions, internet and social media packages.
 The kids are sorted.
 Plus, they haven't forgotten about parents either.
-With Serenity Adult Only Retreat, you can escape the kids and indulge in some quality alone time.
-There's everything you need to relax, recharge and reconnect with your partner: hammocks, day beds, spa facilities and a nearby bar.
-Sounds amazing, right?

 The Norwegian Joy is another teen go-to.
 There’s a go-kart track that spans two decks.
 Plus it has virtual reality experiences, mini-golf and laser tag.
 Norwegian Star, Norwegian Jewel (which travels to Australia) and Norwegian Joy also have a hang-out space called Entourage so the teens can escape the old folk and stay entertained with people their own age.
 And with a range of bars, lounges and spa facilities, there's plenty on offer for parents.